Microdata, enrich search engine results

 Find more tutorials explaining the basics of a subject in ten minutes with the tag what is it.

-You probably already seen on your favorite search engine results page (SERP) that, for some websites, the result is enriched with graphical elements: rating of a movie on 5 stars, quick answers of an FAQ, author of an article and so on...
-These graphical results, called rich snippets, are way more efficient than just a title and a description.
+You've probably already seen on your favorite search engine results page (SERP) that, for some websites, the result is enriched with graphic elements: rating of a movie on 5 stars, quick answers of an FAQ, author of an article and so on...
+These graphic results, called rich snippets, are way more efficient than just a title and a description.

 I always thought it was an automatic behavior for the biggest websites!

-Each search engine has its own politic for choosing to display or not these graphical elements, the popularity of the website might indeed be one of the factors.
+Each search engine has its own policy for choosing to display or not these graphic elements, the popularity of the website might indeed be one of the factors.
 There is however a basic assumption that we can do: they can display the SERP features because they succeed to understand the content of the page.

 That's what microdata is about: describing the content of a page so that search engines can understand it!